cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 - Permissionless upgrade initiation on both chain A and B.
      In this scenario both chains approve a channel upgrade and a relayer can submit `MsgChannelUpgradeInit` on one side to start the handshake within the timeout period specified in the upgrade approval proposal.
 Upon successful execution of `MsgChannelUPgradeInit` a relayer can submit `MsgChannelUpgradeTry` on the counterparty.
 - Permissionless upgrade on chain A and permissioned upgrade on chain B (or vice versa).
-    - In these 2 scenarios, both sides approve a channel upgrade, but one chain automatically initiates the upgrade process by executing `MsgChannelUpgradeInit` and the other side needs a relayer to submit either `MsgChannelUpgradeInit` or `MsgChannelUpgradeTry`.
+  - Both sides approve a channel upgrade, but one chain automatically initiates the upgrade process by executing `MsgChannelUpgradeInit` and the other side needs a relayer to submit either `MsgChannelUpgradeInit` or `MsgChannelUpgradeTry`.
 If `MsgChannelUpgradeInit` is executed on both chains, then we would have a crossing hello situation.
 - Permissioned upgrade on both chain A and B.
   - The upgrade is approved and automatically initiated on both chains with the submission of `MsgChannelUpgradeInit`.
 This is a crossing hello scenario.
-    - The upgrade is approved on chain A before being approved on chain B, the initiation of the upgrade would initially fail.
+  - If the upgrade is approved on chain A before being approved on chain B, the initiation of the upgrade would fail.
 The initiation from the approval on chain B would suceed if it is executed before the approval timeout window on chain A has passed.

 A normal flow and crossing hello flow are described below.
 For the sake of simplicity, the samples below make the following assumptions: